Relationships in the ER Model

 Role Names and Recursive Relationships

-Each entity type in a relationship plays a role.
-The role name helps explain the meaning of that participation.
+Each entity type participates in a relationship in a specific role.
+The role name clarifies the meaning of its participation.

 WORKS_FOR

-Same entity type participating more than once in a relationship type in different roles.
-Such relationships are called recursive or self-referencing relationships.
+Relationships where same entity type participating more than once in a relationship type in different roles are called recursive or self-referencing relationships.

 SUPERVISION

 Binary relationship types typically include constraints that restrict the possible combinations of entities in a relationship set.
-These constraints are derived from the real-world (or miniworld) scenarios the relationships are intended to model.
+These constraints are derived from the real-world scenarios the relationships are intended to model.

 Example: If a company requires that each employee must work for exactly one department, this constraint should be captured in the schema.

-The cardinality ratio specifies the maximum number of relationship instances that an entity can participate in.
+The cardinality ratio specifies the maximum number of relationship instances an entity can participate in.

 WORKS_FOR

-- M:N – Many entities in one set can be related to many in the other.
+Many-to-Many (M:N): Many Entities in a set can be related to many entities in the other.

 WORKS_ON